Bootstrap

 Bootstrap from a live cluster (pg_basebackup)

-The pg_basebackup bootstrap mode lets you create a new cluster (target) as an exact physical copy of an existing and binary compatible PostgreSQL instance (source), through a valid streaming replication connection.
-The source instance can be either a primary or a standby PostgreSQL server.
+The pg_basebackup bootstrap mode allows you to create a new cluster (target) as an exact physical copy of an existing and binary-compatible PostgreSQL instance (source) managed by CloudNativePG, using a valid streaming replication connection.
+The source instance can either be a primary or a standby PostgreSQL server.
+It’s crucial to thoroughly review the requirements section below, as the pros and cons of PostgreSQL physical replication fully apply.

 Warning

-Similar to the case of the recovery bootstrap method, once the clone operation completes, the operator will take ownership of the target cluster, starting from the first instance.
-This includes overriding some configuration parameters, as required by CloudNativePG, resetting the superuser password, creating the streaming_replica user, managing the replicas, and so on.
-The resulting cluster will be completely independent of the source instance.
+Similar to the recovery bootstrap method, once the cloning operation is complete, the operator takes full ownership of the target cluster, starting from the first instance.
+This includes overriding certain configuration parameters as required by CloudNativePG, resetting the superuser password, creating the streaming_replica user, managing replicas, and more.
+The resulting cluster operates independently from the source instance.

 Important

-Configuring the network between the target instance and the source instance goes beyond the scope of CloudNativePG documentation, as it depends on the actual context and environment.
+Configuring the network connection between the target and source instances lies outside the scope of CloudNativePG documentation, as it depends heavily on the specific context and environment.

-The streaming replication client on the target instance, which will be transparently managed by pg_basebackup, can authenticate itself on the source instance in any of the following ways:
+The streaming replication client on the target instance, managed transparently by pg_basebackup, can authenticate on the source instance using one of the following methods:

 Requirements